<back

 Here's a direct link to the established bed section or you page through the demo and get there too :)

 These few simple steps quickly create beautiful landscapes that require very little effort to install or maintain.
 The next several pages are a pictorial step by step of a demonstration bed installed on a baking hot July day in 2005.
-Total time spent was less than two hours and total cost (before plants) at retail was about $145 before tax.
+Total time spent was less than two hours and total cost (before plants) at retail was about $145 before tax back in '05.

 If you'd like to see a larger version of any of the pictures just click on them to open an 800x600 version in a new window.